Relevant

 Creating a Smooth Customer Experience in Digital Banking

 Digital banking and customer experience have come a long way.
-Back in the day, moneylenders had a huge client base, and it wasn’t because they gave loans on more cost-effective terms than other moneylenders.
+Back in the day, moneylenders had a vast client base, and it wasn’t because they gave loans on more cost-effective terms than other moneylenders.
 The trick was that people had no alternatives—more often than not, there was only one “loan shark” in town.

 But times have changed, and in 2021, customers have numerous online banking options to choose from.
 Even “the most cost-effective terms” don’t impress people anymore.
 That’s why modern banks and credit unions focus more on how they deliver than what.
 Superior customer experience is king.